A Selected Chronological Bibliography of

 encodes a member of the hepatocyte nuclear factor 3(HNF-3)/forkhead family of

-Hsin (US) and Cynthia J. Kenyon (US) demonstrated that signals from the
+(US) and Cynthia J. Kenyon (US) demonstrated that signals from the reproductive

-reproductive system influence the lifespan of the nematode Caenorhabditis elegans.
-This study demonstrates an inherent relationship
+system influence the lifespan of the nematode Caenorhabditis elegans.
+This study demonstrates an inherent

-between the reproductive state of this animal and its lifespan, and may have
+relationship between the reproductive state of this animal and its lifespan,

-implications for the co-evolution of reproductive capability and longevity (565).
+and may have implications for the co-evolution of reproductive capability and

-comparison of the lin-4 genomic sequence from four species and site-directed
+of the lin-4 genomic sequence from four species and site-directed mutagenesis

-encode a protein.
-Two small lin-4 transcripts of approximately 22 and 61 nt
+protein.
+Two small lin-4 transcripts of approximately 22 and 61 nt were

 sequence element in the 3' untranslated region (UTR) of lin-14 mRNA, suggesting